adrikachowdhury/Text-Insight-Dashboard/README.md

 ## ✨ What It Does

-Paste any text - be it an article, an essay, an email, a speech, or a dissertation chapter - and instantly get:
+Paste any huge text - be it an article, an essay, an email, a speech, or a dissertation chapter - and instantly get:

 ### 📊 Summary Statistics